-$$\sigma - \sigma_f = \frac{S_F P{calc}}{W{built-var} t{built-var}} - \sigma_f \le 0$$ (23)
+$$\sigma - \sigma_f = \frac{S_F P{calc}}{W{built-var} t{built-var}} - \sigma_f \le 0$$ (24)

-7. Probability of Failure Calculation by Separable MCS
+V. Probability of Failure Calculation by Separable MCS

-To calculate the probability of failure, we incorporate the statistical distributions of errors and variability in a Monte Carlo simulation.
+To calculate the probability of failure, we first incorporate the statistical distributions of errors and variability in a Monte Carlo simulation.
 Errors are uncertain at the time of design, but do not change for individual realizations (in actual service) of a particular design.
-On the other hand, all individual realizations of a particular design are different due to variability.
-The simulation of error and variability can be easily implemented through a two-level

-Monte Carlo simulation [11].
-At the upper level different aircraft companies can be simulated by assigning random errors to each, and at the lower level we simulated variability in dimensions, material properties, and loads related to manufacturing variability and variability in service conditions
+On the other hand, all individual realizations of a particular design are different from each other due to variability.
+The simulation of error and variability can be easily implemented through a two-level Monte Carlo simulation [11].
+At the upper level different aircraft companies can be simulated by assigning random errors to each, and at the lower level we simulated variability in dimensions, material properties, and loads related to manufacturing variability and variability in service conditions can be simulated.

 The effect of element tests on failure stress distribution is modeled using Bayesian updating.
 If the Bayesian updating is used directly within an MCS loop for design thickness determination, the computational cost will be very high.
-In this paper, instead, the Bayesian updating is performed aside in a separate MCS, before starting with the MCS loop for design thickness determination.
+In this paper, instead, the Bayesian updating is performed aside in a separate MCS, before starting with the MCS loop for design thickness determination (the details of thickness calculation is provided in Table 5).
 The procedure followed for Bayesian updating can be described briefly as follows.
 First, the four quartiles of the mean failure stress are modeled as normal distributions.
 Then, these quartiles are used to fit a Johnson distribution to the mean failure stress.
 That is, the mean failure stress is represented as a Johnson distribution, whose parameters are themselves distributions that depend on the quality of the tests.
 Finally, Bayesian updating is used to update the mean failure stress distribution.
-Details of this procedure can be found in the appendix of [14].
+Details of this procedure are provided in Appendix.